 Creating a compelling message that resonates with an empowered, but hard-to-reach decision-maker.
 This is simply a focus on effective lead generation from a cold start: make the Value Proposition stand out in words and pictures.

 Having aroused the interest of an empowered decision-maker with a PiercePoint message, the ProofPoint becomes the validation of claims made.
-This is where Mutual Value Discovery and Interactive Decisioning Tools come into play.
+This is where Mutual Value Discovery and Interactive Decisioning Tools (as extensions to Salesforce Sales Cloud) come into play.

 As an inherent part of proactive intervention which empowered buyers, Design Thinking requires sellers to show buyers why and how a Mutual Value Discovery is just that: something that is truly mutual and, regardless of whether there is a purchasing outcome, or not, there must be value created for both parties at this stage.

-When you shift from Demand Fulfilment Selling to Demand Creation Selling you enable the buyer to determine the Deal Value and Close Date - and this is where.
-In turn, this allows the sales forecast to be completed, or at least validated, by the buyer, where Deal Value and Close Date become qualified through ROI Modelling in one or more Mutual Value Discovery interactions.
+When you shift from Demand Fulfilment Selling to Demand Creation Selling you enable the buyer to determine the Deal Value (Opportunity Amount) and Close Date - and this is where the sales forecast is validated through ROI Modelling in one or more Mutual Value Discovery interactions.

-Of course, a timely deal with an early adopter customer is crucial to forecast an accurate Close Date, as is the need to achieve the right number (e.g. including say, the Gross Margin) from the Deal Value.
-By calculating and agreeing the ROI with the early adopter customer, a quantified Deal Value makes it easy for the buyer to justify investment and counter discounting.
+By calculating and agreeing the ROI with the early adopter customer, a quantified Deal Value (Opportunity Amount) makes it easier for the buyer to justify investment and counter discounting.
 Equally, a Cost of Delay and/or Cost of Doing Nothing counters deal slippage at the DecisionPoint for the seller, and counters unreliable Close Date forecasting.

 The Demand Creation Selling method enables sellers to better educate buyers - and, in turn, enables buyers to build better cases for investing in new innovations.
-Underpinning all of this is: Design Thinking; Mutual Value Discovery; and, Interactive Decisioning Tools (built as Web Forms on the Salesforce Lightning Platform).
+Underpinning all of this is: Design Thinking; Mutual Value Discovery; and, Interactive Decisioning Tools (built as Web Forms on the Salesforce Lightning Platform or other CRM platform of choice).
 This results in sales forecasting that you can rely upon - shifting the process and ultimate validation from seller to buyer.

-Mutual Value Discovery requires buyers to exhibit behaviours consistent with a high Need For Cognition (NFS) Score: individuals who engage in and enjoy thinking and problem-solving.
+Mutual Value Discovery requires buyers to exhibit behaviours consistent with high levels of curiosity: individuals who engage in and enjoy thinking and problem-solving.